JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_6/Kabir_Hymns.md

 <p style="text-align:center;">X</p>

-He who hath captivated the captivators, [^xx1] Shall obtain deliverance, and the guru shall put out the fire of his passions. [^xx2] When I had thoroughly examined my heart, I made my ablutions within it.
-To dwell in God, the Lord of life, is the best thing ; There is then no death, or birth, or decay.
-Turning away from mammon I restrained my mind, And I entered the region of God. [^xx3] I have pierced the serpent's way, [^xx4] And assuredly met God.
+He who hath captivated the captivators, [^323]
+Shall obtain deliverance, and the guru shall put out the fire of his passions. [^324] When I had thoroughly examined my heart,
+I made my ablutions within it.
+To dwell in God, the Lord of life, is the best thing ;
+There is then no death, or birth, or decay.
+Turning away from mammon I restrained my mind,
+And I entered the region of God. [^325]
+I have pierced the serpent's way, [^326]
+And assuredly met God.
-Worldly love and mammon no more affect me ; The sun hath restrained the moon. [^xx5] When I completely stopped my breath, The lute played spontaneously.
-The preacher hath communicated this instruction ; The hearer hath heard and treasured it in his heart.
-He who acteth according to it shall be saved, Saith Kabir verily.
+Worldly love and mammon no more affect me ;
+The sun hath restrained the moon. [^327]
+When I completely stopped my breath,
+The lute played spontaneously.
+The preacher hath communicated this instruction ;
+The hearer hath heard and treasured it in his heart.
+He who acteth according to it shall be saved,
+Saith Kabir verily.

 God is a luminous diamond whose light fills creation.

 <p style="text-align:center;">XI</p>

-The moon and sun are both forms of light ; God the unequalled pervadeth their light.
+The moon and sun are both forms of light ;
+God the unequalled pervadeth their light.
 O wise man, meditate on God
 In whose light creation is contained.
 Beholding God, the Diamond, I prostrate myself before Him.
 Saith Kabir, He is bright and yet invisible.

-[^xx1] He who has put his passions under subjection.

-[^xx2] These two lines are also translated —
-They who are attached to worldly things fall into the net of Death, While they whose avarice the guru extinguished are delivered.

-[^xx3] Gagan—Wterdtty, the firmament — is a word applied by Jogis to the brain or tenth gate of the body where God dwells.

-* A supposed passage for air through the spinal marrow to the brain. a The brain retains the breath, and a state of exaltation supervenes.

 <span id="p247"><sup><small>[ p.
 247 ]</small></sup></span>